All performance options are booked by email@example.com except for

 Gaye Adegbalola has been writing original songs, singing and playing guitar and harmonica for decades.
 She co-founded Saffire–The Uppity Blues Women in 1984 and has toured extensively throughout the U.S. and abroad.

 Adegbalola is a Blues Music Award (BMA) winner for her song "Middle Aged Blues Boogie."
 (The BMA, formerly the W. C. Handy Award, is the "Grammy" of the blues community.)
-As of Spring, 2012, she has recorded 14 CDs -- 9 with Saffire - The Uppity Blues Women, 5 aolo/duos including the critically acclaimed "Gaye Without Shame" and the children's CD, "Blues in All Flavors."
+As of February, 2015, she has 16 recordings in national distribution including the critically acclaimed "Gaye Without Shame"," Parents' Choice Gold Award winner for children's music, "Blues in All Flavors," and "Is It Still Good to Ya?" with her most recent group, Gaye Adegbalola & The Wild Rūtz.
+Her last 5 CDs are on her own Hot Toddy Music.

 A dynamic speaker and a natural teacher (former Virginia State Teacher of the Year), Gaye Adegbalola can engage, provoke, and inspire just about any audience.
 She currently offers lectures and facilitates various workshops, including, but not limited to those described here.
 Customized workshops, presentations and lectures can also be created by request.